-- (i) $d \ll f{1,2}$: Two lenses that are mounted directly next to each other, with no space between them, add their refractive powers, $\mathbf{M} \simeq \mathbf{L}2 \mathbf{L}1$ with $\mathcal{D} = \mathcal{D}1 + \mathcal{D}2$.
+- (i) d ≪ f{1,2}: Two lenses that are mounted directly next to each other, with no space between them, add their refractive powers, M ≃ L2L1 with D = D1 + D2.
 This circumstance is used for example when adjusting eyeglasses, when refractive powers are combined until the required correction is found.
 Obviously a biconvex lens can be constructed out of two planar convex lenses, expecting that the focal length of the system is divided by two. - (ii) $d = f_1 + f_2$: If the focal points coincide, a telescope is realized.
 A parallel bundle of rays with radius r_1 is widened or collimated into a new bundle of parallel rays with a new diameter $(f_2/f_1)r_1$.
-The refractive power of the system vanishes according to eq.
-(1.25), $\mathcal{D} = 0$.
+The refractive power of the system vanishes according to Eq.
+(1.24), $\mathcal{D} = 0$.
 Such systems are called afocal.
 A thin lens is one of the oldest optical instruments, and thin lenses may have many different designs due to their various applications.
-But since lens aberrations are of major interest, we will dedicate a specific chapter to the various designs (Chapter 4.5.1).
+But since lens aberrations are of major interest, we will dedicate a specific section to the various designs (Sect.
+4.5.1).
 1.9.5 Periodic lens systems

-Fig. 1.20: Periodic lens system and equivalence to a two-mirror resonator.
+Fig. 1.20 Periodic lens system and equivalence to a two-mirror resonator.